Last Updated: by Jeffrey Huber

 However, it has its disadvantages too.
 Since the lock relies on battery power, it is susceptible to power outage.
 It is also subject to the dreaded automatic lock-outs.

-Electromagnetic threats can also destroy the battery inside it and water-related natural disasters like floods and storms can easily kill the functionality of this lock.
+Electromagnetic threats can also destroy the battery inside it and water-related natural disasters like floods and storms can quickly kill the functionality of this lock.

 This lock is also difficult to decode.
 Multiple dial locks can range from 000-999, and combinations can range by the thousands and with each attempt, the thief has to estimate the accurate sequence.